 There is a mature and well-developed forest sector in this geography.
 Described as a "wood basket to the world", the US South has grown, harvested and sold many hundreds of millions of cubic meters per year for many decades, while seeing both its forest inventories and productivity levels increase.
-In the US South, as in ABE's catchment, annual growth exceeds annual drain by a significant margin (USDA Forest Service, 2010).2
+In the US South and in LBE's catchment, annual growth exceeds annual drain by a considerable margin.
+Seventy-six percent of the acres surrounding LBE are heavily forested and defined as timberland.
+Sixty percent of the timberland base is dedicated to pine production (USDA Forest Service, 2012)2.

-The main reasons for this include a productive land base that benefits from long growing seasons, sufficient precipitation, and healthy soils, as well as the longstanding engagement of experts and professionals from across industry, academia and public agencies in helping to advance sound forest management practices.
-Species selection is another important factor, as most landowners grow trees that are indigenous to the area, which creates environmental and economic benefits, such as maintenance of habitats for local flora and fauna, as well as establishing a resilient native growing stock with improved pest and disease resistance.
+The main reasons for this include a productive land base that benefits from long growing seasons, sufficient precipitation, and healthy soils, as well as the longstanding engagement of experts and professionals from across industry, academia, and public agencies which help advance sound forest management practices.
+Species selection is another principal factor, as most landowners grow trees that are indigenous to the area, which creates environmental and economic benefits, such as maintenance of habitats for local flora and fauna, as well as establishing a resilient native growing stock with improved pest and disease resistance.
 Federal and state governments also provide effective oversight to ensure that forest activities comply with relevant laws and regulations and minimise environmental harm.
-Moreover, each state employs long-established "Best Management Practices", with programs to promote logger training and audits that demonstrate high compliance rates.
+Moreover, each state employs longestablished "Best Management Practices", with programs to promote logger training and audits that demonstrate high compliance rates.

-Though the region also possesses a vigorous and productive hardwood forest, ABE primarily uses Southern Yellow Pine (SYP).
+Though the region also possesses a vigorous and productive hardwood sector, LBE primarily uses Southern Yellow Pine (SYP).
 SYP is a term used to describe an abundant and highly productive group of native pine species, of which loblolly pine (Pinus taeda) is the most prevalent in this region.
 Production and sale of sawlogs remains the main economic driver for landowners, with SYP rotation lengths typically ranging from 20-40 years.
 The shorter rotations are for the most productive trees on the best sites, while the longer rotations typically apply to trees grown on lower quality sites.

 Thinning is an important forest management strategy for growing sawlog-quality SYP.
 Stands are typically thinned at 12 years old and again at 18 years old to promote faster growth of the remaining trees.
-Thinning also allows more light, moisture and nutrients to reach the forest floor, which increases the vitality of the forest and offers recreational benefits.
-Forest thinnings make up a significant proportion of the feedstock for ABE.
+Thinning also allows more light, moisture and nutrients to reach the forest floor, which increases the vitality of the forest, improves wildlife habitat, and in turn offers recreational benefits.
+Forest thinnings make up a considerable proportion of the feedstocks for LBE.